-"Sounds like a great plan to me."
+"Sounds like a brilliant plan to me."

-After calling in a few favors, and paying his bail, Michael took the younger version of himself to his home.
+After calling in a few favors and paying his bail, Michael took the younger version of himself to his home.

-"Hello," The woman said cheerfully, she smiled afterward.
+"Hello," the woman said cheerfully.
+She smiled afterward.

 "Good afternoon, Miss.
 Goodwin.
-My name is Michael Hill, I'm an attorney.
+My name is Michael Hill.
+I'm an attorney.
 I'm here about the incident that occurred earlier involving yourself, your purse, and a young—"

 "Oh yes, are you representing the young man?"